56kcloud/Training/DockerCon/monitoring/monitoring-stack.md

     **Grafana:** The open-source dashboard visualization tool

+2. Switch to the Swarm Manager node.

-2. Clone the monitoring repository and change into the `prometheus` directory
+3. Clone the monitoring repository and change into the `prometheus` directory

   ```
   git clone https://github.com/vegasbrianc/prometheus.git
   cd prometheus
   ```

-3. Deploy the Prometheus monitoring stack
+4. Deploy the Prometheus monitoring stack

  ```
  docker stack deploy -c docker-stack.yml prom
  ```
-4. Next, we will head over to the Prometheus stack project.
+5. Next, we will head over to the Prometheus stack project.
 Open [Prometheus Monitoring Stack](https://github.com/vegasbrianc/prometheus) in a new tab.

-5. Open the deployed components
+6. Open the deployed components

     **Prometheus:** `http://0.0.0.0:9090`